labsyspharm/vae/README.md

 - `ENCODE_IMAGES`
 - `SALIENCY_MAP`

+Note: In order to re-run a module, the corresponding checkpoint file must be removed from the `checkpoints` folder in the output directory.

+---

 ## MORPHӔUS Source Code

 MORPHӔUS source code is freely-available for academic use and archived on Zenodo at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10070212.svg)](https://doi.org/10.5281/zenodo.10070212)

 ---

 ## Funding Acknowledgments